Scholarship for Research Masters student within GplusE project based at UCD

 A scholarship is available for a suitably qualified graduate to complete a Masters degree by research within the School of Veterinary Medicine at University College Dublin.
 This degree is funded by the European Union’s Seventh Framework Programme for research, technological development and demonstration.

-- Engage in the dissemination of the results of research as directed by and with the support of and under the supervision of the Principal Investigator.
+- Engage in the dissemination of the results of research with the support of and under the supervision of the Principal Investigator;

-- Engage in the wider research and scholarly activities the research group, School and Institute.
+- Engage in the wider research and scholarly activities the research group, School and College.

-- Excellent Organisational and Administrative skills including a proven ability to work to deadlines.
+- Excellent Organisational and Administrative skills including a proven ability to work with deadlines.

-- Experience at coordination of large scale animal research projects
+- Experience in coordination of large scale animal research projects;

-Please contact firstname.lastname@example.org or Irene.email@example.com with a letter outlining your interest in completing a research Masters and curriculum vitae by closing date of 28th November 2016.
+Please contact email@example.com or Irene.firstname.lastname@example.org with a letter outlining you interest in completing a research Masters and curriculum vitae by closing date of 9th January 2017.